oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 ## 4.13 Example MQTT-SN Architectures

 There are three kinds of MQTT-SN components, MQTT-SN *clients*, MQTT-SN *gateways*, and MQTT-SN *forwarders*.
 MQTT-SN clients connect themselves to an
-MQTT server/broker via an MQTT-SN Gateway using the MQTT-SN protocol.
-An MQTT-SN Gateway may or may not be integrated with a MQTT server.
-Where an
+MQTT-SN Gateway or to an MQTT server/broker via an MQTT-SN Gateway using the MQTT-SN protocol.
+An MQTT-SN Gateway may or may not be integrated with a
-MQTT broker is involved, the MQTT protocol is used between the MQTT broker and the MQTT-SN Gateway.
+MQTT server.
+Where an MQTT broker is involved, the MQTT protocol is used between the MQTT broker and the MQTT-SN Gateway.
 Its main function is the translation between MQTT and MQTT-SN.

 MQTT-SN clients can also access a Gateway via a forwarder in case the Gateway is not directly attached to their network.
 The forwarder simply encapsulates the MQTT-SN frames it receives on the wireless side and forwards them unchanged to the Gateway; in the opposite direction, it